 This is a day of popes but the designation of death date is often random.
 We know so little about the first popes so the most we can say is that they had some impact mainly because they kept the Faith and the faithful going.
 As to Caius, some of what we have been told say that he was from Spalato in Dalmatia, possibly the uncle of Saint Susanna, and may have even been a relative of Emperor Diocletian (not that that helped anyone), and may have been martyred then.

 But it seems that he died before that persecution so what we can say is that Caius reigned in relative peace.
 He codified the path to bishop, starting with minor orders and working up to priest.
 This required a bishop to be ordained, different than just grabbing someone like Augustine off the street, even someone who was not baptized (though they did have to get baptized first).
-Bishops were no so much the choice of the people but men who had taken a path to God and showed their devotion over time.
+After this bishops were not so much the choice of the people but men who had taken a path to God and showed their devotion over time - to both good and bad consequences over time.

 This process also speaks to the relative peace that the Church enjoyed at that time.
 Who had the luxury of the time to move through seven or eight minor orders before coming to the fullness of the priesthood?
 Let us also not take such blessings for granted as we give our priests the space to become men of God and help us to become a people of God.